-- Obesity: GERD occurs at a higher rate in people who are overweight or obese although the exact explanation for why this occurs is uncertain.
+- Obesity: GERD occurs at a higher rate in people with obesity, although the exact explanation for why this occurs is uncertain.

-- Pregnancy: Pregnant women often experience GERD, but their symptoms usually cease shortly after giving birth.
+- Pregnancy: Pregnant people often experience GERD, but their symptoms usually cease shortly after giving birth.

-GERD is often cited as a cause of sleeping problems, including in the National Sleep Foundation’s 2001 Sleep in America Poll.
-In a more recent survey of people with frequent heartburn, nearly 60% said it affected their sleep, and more than 30% said it hurt their daytime functioning.
+GERD is often cited as a cause of sleeping problems.
+In one survey of people with frequent heartburn, nearly 60% said it affected their sleep, and more than 30% said it hurt their daytime functioning.

-Flare ups of GERD symptoms after lying down can make it hard to fall asleep and can cause nighttime interruptions from heartburn, chest pain, and coughing.
-Studies in sleep clinics of people with GERD have found that these symptoms are correlated with lower sleep quality.
+Flare-ups of GERD symptoms after lying down can make it hard to fall asleep and can cause nighttime interruptions like heartburn, chest pain, and coughing.
+Studies in sleep clinics of people with GERD have found that these symptoms are correlated with lower sleep quality .

 GERD and Obstructive Sleep Apnea